 We work closely with our pupils’ parents and carers to ensure they are kept fully informed about their child’s behaviour.

-As well as supporting our children’s moral development through the teaching of our school values, we also actively promote British Values and help our children develop their own understanding of what it means to be British.
+As well as supporting our children’s social and moral development through the teaching of our school values, we also actively promote British Values and help our children develop their own understanding of what it means to be British.

 In accordance with the Department for Education, we define British Values as being: